The Art of Microphone Maintenance

 MICROPHONE CLEANING

 The key to microphone maintenance is to keep them clean and dry.
-By regularly wiping down your microphones with a dry, soft cloth (such as a microfiber cloth), you can minimize the amount of dust or other debris that gathers on the mic.
-However, sometimes a bit deeper cleansing is in order.
+By regularly wiping down your mics with a dry, soft cloth (such as a microfiber cloth), you can minimize the amount of dust or other debris that gathers on them.
+However, sometimes deeper cleansing is in order.

-Assemble and arrange the tools you need on a clean workspace.
+Assemble and arrange the tools you need upon a clean workstation.
 This includes cleaning cloths, a toothbrush (choose the softest bristles you can find to avoid scratching the finish), and some water with a small amount of mild soap (such as dish soap) thoroughly dissolved in it.
 (Note: Do not use antibacterial or “all-purpose” cleaners; they can be abrasive and harm the microphone’s finish.)

-Make sure your microphone is unplugged from its power source.
+Make sure your mic is unplugged from its power source.
 A thorough cleaning will require you to partially disassemble most mics.
-Set the cartridge section of the microphone away from where you have the water or any dampened cloths.
+Set the cartridge section of the mic away from where you have the water or any dampened cloths.

 Handheld Microphones